OUR NEXT OUTDOOR MEETING IS JULY 16

 REQUEST YOUR HIVE INSPECTION!

 In 2016 your hives will not automatically be inspected unless you file a request with the Chief Apiary Inspector, except in the case of a health emergency.
+YOU WILL NEED TO SHOW YOUR HIVE INSPECTION FORM IN ORDER TO BORROW A CLUB EXTRACTOR.
 Please submit your form as early as possible to allow for planning of inspection rounds!
 The form can be found here:

 You can submit the form by email, snail mail, or phone.